Hořice na Šumavě: Administrative division

+Etymology

+The name Hořice is probably derived from the surname Hora, meaning "the village of Hora's people", but it could be also derived from the word hořice, which is an Old Czech diminutive form of hora (i.e. 'mountain').

 Geography

 Hořice na Šumavě is located about 11 km southwest of Český Krumlov and 31 km southwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
 The highest point is the mountain Nad Skalným at 880 m above sea level.

 History

 The first written mention of Hořice na Šumavě is from 1272.
 From 1290, it was property of the Vyšší Brod Monastery.
 In 1375, it was promoted to a market town.
 For most of its history, it had German majority.
-After World War II, the German population was expelled and the market town was repopulated by Czech settlers.
+After World War II, the German-speaking population was expelled and the market town was repopulated by Czech settlers.